Aidan275/nativeqda-dev/readme.md

 cd nativeqda-dev
 npm install
 ```
-This is downloading all the dependencies for the app into the node_modules folder, it may take a minute (~150 MB - including dev dependencies).
+This will download all the dependencies for the app into the node_modules folder, it may take a minute (~150 MB including dev dependencies).
 * Install [gulp](http://gulpjs.com/) globally to build and serve the development and production environments
  ```
 npm install -g gulp